Only W.W. Knows

-Nearly seventy years later, James Sanborn, a sculptor with an interest in archeological history and the hidden forces of nature chose to encrypt the journal entry passage from John Carter’s journal on the sculpture called Kryptos.
-The sculpture Kryptos is located outside the lunch-room of the Central Intelligence Agency, somewhere in Virginia.
-Those who work to solve the encrypted messages on the Kryptos sculpture refer to this passage as K3.
+Nearly seventy years later, James Sanborn, a sculptor with an interest in archaeological history and the hidden forces of nature chose to encrypt this journal entry passage from John Carter’s journal in to the sculpture named Kryptos.
+That sculpture is located outside the lunch-room of the Central Intelligence Agency, somewhere in Virginia.
+Those who work to solve the encrypted messages on the Kryptos sculpture refer to this particular passage on the sculpture as K3.

 Why was this journal entry chosen?

 They did not have computers to aid in encryption in those days.
 But …